menu

 Bone was also included in some of the field’s most important anthologies.
 Stories like “Blessed Are the Meek” and “Assassin” appeared in collections that introduced new generations to his work, ensuring that his name remained familiar to readers of classic short-form science fiction.
 His medical expertise lent authority to his explorations of genetic engineering, alien physiology, and ethical questions of science, decades before such topics became commonplace.

 Outside of writing, Bone enjoyed a long and distinguished career in medicine.
-He practiced as a physician in Oregon and became a well-known figure in his community, balancing the demands of science and art throughout his life.
+He practiced in Oregon and became a well-known figure in his community, balancing the demands of science and art throughout his life.
 He occasionally returned to writing, particularly in the 1960s, when the field’s increasing interest in social issues and “soft sciences” dovetailed with his interests.

 Though Bone never wrote a major novel and remained a “short story man,” his influence is reflected in the endurance of his best work.
 His stories exemplify the strength of mid-century short science fiction: tightly written, idea-driven, morally complex, and perfectly suited to the digest magazines that defined the era.